arnbme/apcupsd/README.md

 ## 17. Known Issues
 * The SmartUPS device Refresh command does nothing because no server is available for communications
 * The device's non-functional commands: Cancel, Pause, Set Time Remaining, Start, and Stop are inserted by the Hubitat system, and throw an error when clicked.
-* After a graceful shutdown, followed by Windows and Hub reboot, the SmartUPS statistic to not update when displayed on a dashboard.
+* After a graceful shutdown, followed by Windows and Hub reboot, the SmartUPS statistics to not update when displayed on a dashboard.
 Solution: Click the checkmark on the dashboard screen